 Acupuncture involves the insertion of very fine needles through the skin and tissues at specific points on the body.
 There is no injection of any substance and the treatment itself causes minimal discomfort.
-Acupuncture stimulates the body to produce endorphins which attach to opiate receptor sites found throughout the nervous system.
+This needling stimulates the body to produce endorphins which attach to opiate receptor sites found throughout the nervous system.
 Endorphins help block pain pathways resulting in relief of pain.
 The World Health Organization has identified the benefits of acupuncture in the treatment of a wide range of medical problems.

 Our physiotherapists are educated by the Acupuncture Foundation of Canada Institute.
 The AFCI has been training medical professionals in acupuncture since 1974.
 Membership includes medical doctors, physiotherapists, dentists, chiropractors, nurses, and naturopaths.
 The program is accredited by the Dept. of Family and Community Medicine, University of Toronto and incorporates both an anatomical approach to pain management and dysfunction and classical acupuncture.